"Moving in the Dark"

 "But I mean, I should have," he continued.
 "I should have thought about that.
 Sometimes…god.
 Sometimes I'm pretty sure I have no idea what I'm doing."

 Cora laughed and turned to see him lounging on the rock, staring out over the town.
 "Yeah well, join the club."

 He shook his head.
-"No. I mean, I'm serious.
+"No. I mean I'm serious.
 I have no idea what I'm doing.
 I have no idea how to be an Alpha.
 What if I get someone hurt?
 What if I fail at this?
-I mean, there are lives depending on me knowing what I'm doing."
+There are lives depending on me knowing what I'm doing."

 Scott shrugged.
 "I don't know.
 Yeah.
 Maybe."